Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

-  Our task is basically divided into doing several different pages for our application, each page are fully implemented with core features.
+  Our task is basically divided into doing several different pages for our application, each page (except for messages) is fully implemented with the core features.
  1. Registration page (insert screenshot)
  2. Login Page (insert screenshot of login page here)
- 3. Account pages
+ 3. Account pages (uploading profile picture, editing email, etc)
- 4. Message board
- 5. Search page
- 6. Profile pages
+ 4. Search page (by name and/or provided service such as chef or barista)
+ 5. Profile pages for clients (with past orders and order details) and chefs (with pictures and discriptions)

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?
+   Messages was not completed and therefore clients and chefs cannot connect with each other yet.
+This was due to time constraints and difficulties using and learning React Native.

    For client and service provider, we had to change from uploading an image from device to uploading an image via URL.
 This was due to space issues related to our databse.